-The Telerobotic and Biorobotic Systems Group is directed by Dr. Mahdi Tavakoli in the Electrical and Computer Engineering Department of the University of Alberta.
-We specialize in developing robots and telerobots for various medical/biomedical applications including surgery, therapy, rehabilitation, telehealth and telemedicine.
+The Telerobotic and Biorobotic Systems Group is directed by Prof. Mahdi Tavakoli in the Electrical and Computer Engineering Department of the University of Alberta.
+We specialize in developing robots and robotic systems for various medical/biomedical applications including surgery, therapy, rehabilitation, telehealth, and telemedicine.
 Our group has three laboratories:

 - CREATE Lab focusing on Collaborative, REhabilitation, and AssisTivE Robotics research,

 - HANDS Lab focusing on Haptics AND Surgery research,

 - SIMULAT-OR Lab as a SIMULATed Operating Room featuring a da Vinci Surgical System.

 Overall, our robotics, telerobotics, and biorobotics research aims to develop